cpjobling/eg-247-textbook/_sources/dft/2/worksheet13.md

 ### FFT in MATLAB

 The FFT algorithm is implemented, in MATLAB, as the function `fft`.
-We will conclude the class by working through Exercises 6 and 7 from section 10.8 of Karris.
+We will work through Exercises 6 and 7 from section 10.8 of Karris.

 +++ {"slideshow": {"slide_type": "subslide"}}